uva-math/uva-math-code/README.md

 - [ ] http://www.math.virginia.edu/summer
 - [ ] http://www.math.virginia.edu/courses
 - [ ] http://www.math.virginia.edu/sites/math.virginia.edu/files/Virginia%20Math%20Bulletin%2C%20June%202016.pdf

-## Notes on progress and ToDos

-- The sources of other less frequently updated information will be "seminars" and "people" in \_data and maybe other database-like structures (but not for courses I hope!.. but one can mine courses from Lou's list eventually :))
-- There will be several layouts: main page (with special navbar?), posts page, and other pages with usual navbar; and the layouts will differ by the presence of the right-pane links!
-- Need to figure out navbar conventions, too

 # Conventions and guidelines on adding and modifying content